hnguyen0428/style_checker/README.md

 - Commented out code (most of them)
 - Left in TODO comments
 - Check for tabs (style guide uses spaces for C files)
+- Will not automatically check for file/function headers but can print them out for manual checking.

 ### Usage